Growing older is no picnic…but a regular fitness routine can jump start your memory, your metabolism, and your state of mind.

 The aging process brings a natural decline in strength caused by the loss of muscle tissue.
 This promotes frailty and the impaired ability to move about with ease, which is often associated with aging.
 Decreased strength means less energy to do everyday activities, such as household chores, grocery shopping, and climbing stairs.

-An inactive lifestyle further aggravates the aging process by increasing the risk of developing obesity and a host of diseases, including high blood pressure, stroke, type 2 diabetes, certain types of cancer, and coronary artery disease.
+An inactive lifestyle further aggravates the aging process by increasing the risk of developing obesity and other diseases, including high blood pressure, stroke, type 2 diabetes, certain types of cancer, and coronary artery disease.

 Anyone, at any age and with almost any condition, can be physically active to some degree.
 Before starting an exercise program, talk to your doctor.
 This is especially important if you: